KATZ-FM: "Beat" Ends; "Sound" Debuts

 In September 2009, the station's ratings began to slide.
 Clear Channel would announce that they would end "The Beat" and go with a new format, with "The Beat" being relocated to the station's secondary HD Radio subchannel.
 At 12 p.m. on October 30, 2009, after playing Boyz II Men's End of the Road, KATZ-FM began stunting with Halloween music as "Halloween 100.3".
 On November 1, the station shifted their stunt to Christmas music under the name "Christmas 100.3".
 Finally, at 12:01 a.m. on December 26, 2009, "100.3 The Sound" debuted with a Modern Adult Contemporary/Modern Rock hybrid format and new call letters WSDD.
 The first song played on "The Sound" was Owl City's "Fireflies".
-On October 2, 2010, WSDD moved its transmitter to Overland, Missouri and its city of license to Bridgeton, Missouri.
+On October 2, 2010, WSDD moved its transmitter to Overland, Missouri, and its city of license to Bridgeton, Missouri.
 Despite an overall decrease in power, the new signal now covers a greater portion of the population core of the St. Louis area.

 Gen X Radio

-On December 26, 2010, exactly one year after its debut, WSDD flipped to an all-90s hits format and adopted the "Gen X Radio" moniker.
+On December 26, 2010, exactly one year after its debut, WSDD flipped to an all-1990s hits format and adopted the "Gen X Radio" moniker.
 The first song on "Gen X Radio" was "Get Ready For This" by 2 Unlimited.
 Although the format emphasized songs from the 1990s, they also played hits from the 1980s, 2000s, and some remaining currents from the previous format.
-On January 3, 2011, WSDD changed their call letters to WSGX to go with the "Gen X" branding.
+On January 3, 2011, WSDD changed its call letters to WSGX to go with the "Gen X" branding.

 The Brew

-On May 23, 2012, at Noon, WSGX changed their format to classic rock, branded as "100.3 The Brew".
+On May 23, 2012, at noon, WSGX changed their format to classic rock, branded as "100.3 The Brew".
 The final song on "Gen X" was "No Rain" by Blind Melon, while the first song on "The Brew" was "I Wanna Rock" by Twisted Sister.
 On July 10, 2012, WSGX changed its call letters to KBWX.
 During its run as "The Brew", the station aired the Indianapolis-based Bob & Tom Show in morning drive.

 Majic 100.3

-On November 7, 2012, at 9 a.m., just five months after The Brew's debut, KBWX ended the classic rock format, and became the new home of KMJM's urban adult contemporary format, and rebranded as "Majic 100.3" (their former frequency, 104.9 FM, flipped to Rhythmic CHR and took the KBWX calls, while 100.3 received the KMJM-FM call letters a few days later on November 15).
-In March 2013, the station shifted its playlist to include more current and recurrent hip hop music, similar to KMJM's former wide-ranging urban contemporary format before altering to Urban AC in 1999.
+On November 7, 2012, at 9 a.m., just five months after The Brew's debut, KBWX ended the classic rock format, and became the new home of KMJM's urban adult contemporary format, and rebranded as "Majic 100.3" (their former frequency, 104.9 FM, flipped to rhythmic CHR and took the KBWX calls, while 100.3 received the KMJM-FM call letters a few days later on November 15).
+In March 2013, the station shifted its playlist to include more current and recurrent hip hop music, similar to KMJM's former wide-ranging urban contemporary format before altering to urban AC in 1999.
 Due to low ratings, the station dropped most hip hop music in early 2014.